25th January 2022

-In 2020 we began the development of a new food information system called Smart Supplier.
-As well as keeping detailed information on the food ingredients within the products we buy, the system will also hold information collected from our suppliers on their ethical approach.
-The supplier will complete an annual SAQ which will include questions concerning employment practices and they will be required each year to upload their modern slavery statement for review by our managers.
-We intend for this system to go live in 2021.
+In 2021 we implemented our new food information system, Smart Supplier.
+As well as keeping detailed information on the food ingredients within the products we buy, the system also holds information collected from our suppliers on their ethical approach.
+The supplier completes an annual SAQ which includes questions concerning employment practices.
+They are asked each year to upload their modern slavery statement for review by our managers.

 The way we address modern slavery is through a number of relevant policies:

-The purpose of the Modern Slavery Statement is explained to our Board, our PLC Exec Committee, the Corporate Responsibility Committee, and the Risk & Compliance Committee.
+The purpose of the Modern Slavery Statement is explained to our Board, our PLC Exec Committee, the ESG Committee, and the Risk & Compliance Committee.